 Have any risotto questions?
 If I don’t know the answer I’ll consult my sister.
 Seriously, her risotto is always amazing!

-seafood stock (or 4 cups stock, 2 cups water)
+- 6 cups seafood stock, or 4 cups stock, 2 cups water

 - Snap the woody ends of your asparagus and slice them into 1 1/2 - 2 inch sections.
 Blanche them in boiling water for 4 minutes then transfer to a bowl of ice water.

 - Heat stock (and water if using) in a pot on high.
 Once it begins to steam turn the heat down to medium low.

 - Melt butter (or coconut oil) in a pot on medium high.
 Add the chopped onion and cook about 3 minutes until just softened.
 Add the rice and stir to get everything coated in the melted butter.

 - Add one cup of your hot liquid and stir.
 Continue stirring until most of the liquid is absorbed, then add another cup of hot liquid.
 Repeat this (sitting on a stool for comfort!) until your fifth cup of liquid when you should start taste testing the rice grains for your desired texture.
 You may not need all six cups, or you may need a little bit more (in which case you can use some boiling water).

 - When you add your last cup of water, toss in the raw shrimp.
 Once they spend about 2 minutes in the pan, flip them over.
 They should turn pink pretty quickly.

 - When the shrimp are pink and opaque and the rice is to your desired texture, drain the asparagus and mix it in, then sprinkle the grated cheese, salt and pepper over everything.